anonutopia/awesome-crypto-anarchism/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Crypto-anarchism) - Crypto-anarchism (or crypto-anarchy) is a form of anarchy accomplished through computer technology.
 Crypto-anarchists employ cryptographic software to evade persecution and harassment while sending and receiving information over computer networks, in an effort to protect their privacy, their political freedom, and their economic freedom.

+Cryptoanarchy is not an anarchy of the black blocks.
+It is anarchy of individualism, security, anonimity and privacy that is accomplished through computer and cryptographic technology.
+It relies on the pure mathematical principles of the cryptography and principles of privacy, anonymity and decentralized economy.

 #### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*

 ### Contents